 What’s the purpose of developing and launching a mobile application if the users don’t know it exists in the first place?
 To ensure that your target audience is aware of your upcoming application, it’s important to begin app marketing at least 2-3 weeks before the launch.
 That way, you can generate that much-needed buzz which will get your mobile application the overwhelming response necessary for a successful launch.

 The goal for your app is to reach as wide a number of users as much as possible, so choosing the right platform is the key to its success.
-To determine which platform to launch your mobile application on, be sure to consider various aspects such as the target audience, as well as the country where you are planning to release the final product.
+To determine which platform to launch your mobile application development on, be sure to consider various aspects such as the target audience, as well as the country where you are planning to release the final product.

 Hybrid or Native

 UI/UX design is one of the most crucial stages in app development because most of the time the users don’t revisit applications that are not user-friendly and engaging.
 If you want your mobile application development to succeed, then do your best to make both the User Interface (UI) and User Experience (UX) as great as possible.
 Also, remember that an excellent UI is nothing if the UX is bad, and vice versa.